EMM Survey Registry

-The Ethnic and Migrant Minority (EMM) Survey Registry is a free online tool that allows users to search for and learn about existing quantitative surveys to EMM populations through the compiled survey-level metadata.
+The Ethnic and Migrant Minorities (EMM) Survey Registry is a free online tool that allows users to search for and learn about existing quantitative surveys to EMM (sub)populations through the compiled survey-level metadata.
 All users of the EMM Survey Registry are asked to fully read and abide by the Conditions of use of the EMM Survey Registry and its metadata.

-The EMM Survey Registry work has been coordinated by Laura Morales, Mónica Méndez, Anikó Bernat and Johannes Bergh as the leaders of Work Groups (WG) 1 and 2 of the COST Action, and by Ami Saji at Sciences Po as the researcher in the SSHOC project.
+The EMM Survey Registry work has been coordinated by Laura Morales, Mónica Méndez, Anikó Bernat, and Johannes Bergh as the leaders of Work Groups (WG) 1 and 2 of the COST Action, and by Ami Saji at Sciences Po as the researcher in the SSHOC project.
 The ANR project FAIRETHMIGQUANT has also supported the compilation and quality checks of the survey-level metadata, primarily for the French surveys included in the EMM Survey Registry.
 Nevertheless, numerous researchers in the COST Action and the SSHOC project have contributed at various stages of the process, providing feedback on various iterations of the methodological guidelines and data collection templates as well as offering advice on the technical aspects of implementation, and participating in the quality control process.
 Unfortunately, they are too numerous to be listed here, but we wish to publicly acknowledge their contributions.
 The technical design and implementation of the registry was undertaken by Youngminds.

-If you have any feedback to share on essential improvements or on any metadata corrections that need to be made for a particular survey record, please send them to email@example.com with the subject “Feedback on EMM Survey Registry”.
+If you have any feedback to share on essential improvements or on any metadata corrections that need to be made for a particular survey record, please send them to firstname.lastname@example.org with the subject line: “Feedback on EMM Survey Registry”.

 In the sections below you will find information on the methodology, the countries for which information is available in this version release, information on how to add new surveys, and a link to access the EMM Survey Registry.